Rapid Journal Quality Check

 Pros

-- Seamless integration with Google Scholar for displaying rankings and h-index
+- Seamless integration with Google Scholar for displaying journal rankings and h-index

-- Flexibility in offering a diverse range of rankings for different disciplines
+- Flexibility in providing rankings for different disciplines

-- Valuable for early-stage researchers in finding reputed journals
+- Valuable tool for early-stage researchers in finding reputed journals

 Cons